farihakhan/STAT545-hw-khan-fariha/hw_03/hw03_dplyr.md

 Fariha Khan
 2017-10-03

-##### The goal is to manipulate and explore a dataset with the dplyr package, complemented by visualizations made with ggplot2.
+##### The goal is to manipulate and explore a dataset with the dplyr package, complemented by visualizations made with ggplot2. j

 Load Gapminder and tidyverse (contains dplyr and ggplot)